 A person who has gout may wish to limit these foods in their diet.

 Nonsteroidal anti-inflammatory drugs and steroids can reduce pain and inflammation,

 People can take steps to prevent gout flares.
 These include:

 - avoiding alcohol

 - reaching or maintaining a moderate weight

-- protecting the joints with gentle, low impact exercise, such as walking, bicycling, and swimming
+- protecting the joints with gentle, low-impact exercise, such as walking, cycling, and swimming